 Julia’s passion also involves the musical theatre and since briefly studying at NIDA she has been involved in performing, music directing and composing for a variety of music and drama stage productions.

-Now with over 25 years of education and experience Julia is the Assistant Faculty Head of Music at C3 College where she is involved in training up some of Sydney’s most promising Musicians, Vocalists and Song Writers.
+With over 25 years of education and experience Julia now enjoys working closely with number of Sydney’s tertiary education institutions in training up some of Sydney’s most promising Musicians, Vocalists and Song Writers.

 Julia’s most recent work on the voice has been published in VocalEyes, a monthly publication released by the Australian National Association of Teachers of Singing.